Skip to main content

 Care and support is not a free service like the NHS, and most people will pay at least something towards the cost of their social care support.

-If you have less than £23,250 in savings, Who pays for what can be complicated as it depends on your personal financial circumstances, such, as income, benefits, savings and any property you own.
+If you have under £23,250 in savings - what you pay will depend on your personal financial circumstances such as: income, benefits, savings and any property you own.
 Nottingham City Council will carry out a financial assessment to decide what someone can afford to pay.

 If you choose not to have a financial assessment, the council will assume that you can pay for all of the costs yourself.